-This setting specifies an explicit list of nodes the RF407 series will accept as neighbors when acting in the capacity of a PakBus RF repeater / router.
+This setting specifies an explicit list, or range, of nodes the RF407 series will accept as neighbors when acting in the capacity of a PakBus RF repeater / router.
+The syntax is (begin address, end address).
+To add a single address, use the same begin and end address.
 If the list is empty (default), any node will be accepted as a neighbor.
-This setting will not affect the acceptance of a neighbor if that node's address is greater than 3999.
-The formal syntax for this setting is:
+This setting will not affect the acceptance of a neighbor if that node address is greater than 3999.